Koszul duality patterns in Floer theory: Introduction

 Because $\mathscr{G}_\Gamma$ is not formal, it is not immediately clear how to compute Hochschild cohomology of $\mathscr{G}_\Gamma$.
 To help with this, we prove in Sec.~(\ref{seckoszul}) the following: \begin{theorem} Let $\mathbb{K}$ be any field.
 For any tree $\Gamma$, the associative algebra $A_\Gamma$ is Koszul dual to the DG-algebra $\mathscr{G}_\Gamma$, in the sense that there are DG-algebra isomorphisms: \end{theorem} Therefore, by Keller's result \cite{keller}, we can use this to compute $SH^*(X_\Gamma)$ as: Since $A_\Gamma$ is a rather small finite-dimensional algebra over $\mathrm{k}$, one can find a minimal projective resolution to compute the latter group.
-Indeed, \cite{almostkoszul} gives a minimal periodic (graded) resolution for $A_\Gamma$.
-Though, we will find a short-cut to compute $HH^*(A_\Gamma)$ as a bigraded algebra for $\Gamma = A_n, D_n$ over a field $\f{K}$ of arbitrary characteristic.
+Indeed, Brenner, Butler and King \cite{almostkoszul} give a minimal periodic (graded) resolution for $A_\Gamma$.
+However, we will find a short-cut to compute $HH^*(A_\Gamma)$ as a bigraded algebra for $\Gamma = A_n, D_n$ over a field $\f{K}$ of arbitrary characteristic.
 An explicit presentation of $HH^*(A_\Gamma)$ as a (graded) commutative $\mathbb{K}$-algebra is provided in Thm. (\ref{hha}) for $A_n$ and in Thm. (\ref{hhd}) for $D_n$.